 Organisation of financial reporting

-OP Cooperative’s Executive Board is the highest decision-making body in matters associated with business control.
-The Board of Directors must ensure that supervision of accounting and financial management is duly organised.
+OP MB’s Board of Directors must ensure that supervision of accounting and financial management is duly organised.
 It decides on reporting, procedures and qualitative and quantitative indicators used to assess operational efficiency and performance in line with principles adopted by OP Cooperative.
 The Board of Directors discusses and approves the financial statements and interim reports.

 The Board of Directors is tasked with ensuring that the company has a sufficient internal control system covering all of its operations and that the supervision of accounting and financial management is duly organised.
 It must also evaluate how the company complies with laws, regulations, official instructions and internal instructions.
 The Board also discusses the most significant changes made to the accounting policies during the financial year, principles governing impairment testing for goodwill and intangible assets and the outcome of this testing, and critical accounting estimates and judgements, as well as control reports and reports prepared by regulators, auditors, Internal Audit and the Compliance organisation.

-The Managing Director must ensure in accordance with the Co-operatives Act that the company's accounting is in compliance with applicable laws and that treasury has been organised in a reliable manner.
+The Managing Director must ensure in accordance with the Limited Liability Companies Act that the company's accounting is in compliance with applicable laws and treasury has been organised in a reliable manner.
 OP Cooperative’s Finance and Treasury, independent of business lines/divisions, is responsible for the company’s financial reporting.
-This function produces reliable, relevant and up-to-date information on the company’s performance and finances and keeps the Board of Directors and the Managing Director and other decision-makers informed of the company’s financial performance and near-term outlook.
-The Managing Director is also tasked with controlling the quality of outsourced accounting services and services for reports to regulators and other relevant authorities, and developing business control and risk management methods, indicators and the supporting systems.
+This function produces reliable, relevant and up-to-date information on the company’s performance and finances, and keeps the Board of Directors and the Managing Director and other decisionmakers informed of the company’s financial performance and near-term outlook.
+The Managing Director is also tasked with controlling the quality of outsourced accounting services and services for reporting to regulators and other relevant authorities, and developing business control and risk management methods, indicators and the supporting systems.

-Compiling financial statements information and interim reports are coordinated at the central cooperative consolidated level.
+Compiling financial statements information and interim reports to be published are coordinated at the central cooperative consolidated level.
 The needs of the management and business lines/divisions as well as applicable legislation guide reporting.
 Reporting systems and communications are defined so as to enable appropriate monitoring and supervision of objectives, performance, operations and risk at all organisational levels.
-When reporting OP MB’s and the results of its business's results and other confidential company information, the company ensures that information confidentiality has been mentioned in the reports and that confidentiality remains when distributing the reports.
+When reporting the results of OP MB and its businesses' and other confidential company information, the company ensures that information confidentiality has been mentioned in the reports and that confidentiality remains when distributing the reports.

 Business control primarily uses OP Financial Group’s shared systems.
 Operational duties related to financial and management accounting are coordinated at OP Cooperative Consolidated level.